 No Impact.
-The subject site is currently undeveloped; as such, no residents would be displaced as a result of the proposed project.
+The subject site is currently developed with a single family residence that will be replaced with a new single family house; as such, no residents would be displaced as a result of the proposed project.
 No impacts would occur.